craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 1. To complete the installation, launch your distro by clicking its Store's **Launch** button or choosing its icon from the Start menu.

-   You *may* be prompted to install a kernel update &ndash; follow the instructions and launch the distro again.
+   You *may* be prompted to install a kernel update -- follow the instructions and launch the distro again.

 1. Enter a Linux username and password.
 These are separate from your Windows credentials although choosing the same ones can be practical.